 I am skeptical that evolutionary processes can fully account for life’s origin, history, and design—and that often makes me feel like a fish out of water.

 From my perspective, the unpredicted pervasiveness of convergence justifies skepticism about evolution’s capacity to fully account for the history and diversity of life on Earth.
-It stands as a failed prediction.
+Convergence stands as a failed prediction.

 Yet, biological convergence is widespread.3 Recently, researchers from the University of New South Wales (in Australia) added to the examples of convergence at an organismal level.
 From an evolutionary perspective, they showed that amphibious behavior in fish evolved 33 separate times among extant groups!
-In fact, in one family, fish adopted a terrestrial lifestyle between 3 and 7 times.
+In fact, in one family, fish adopted a terrestrial life style between 3 to 7 times.

 This result was unexpected.
 One of the researchers involved with the study stated, “Because of the challenges fish face in being able to breathe and move and reproduce on land, it had been thought this was a rare occurrence.”4

 Recently, another team of investigators from the University of Kansas identified another example of biochemical convergence.
 They showed that venom evolved, separately and independently, 18 times in fish that live in freshwater and marine environments.
 This result is all the more surprising because—as William Leo Smith, one of the study’s authors points out— “fish venoms are often super complicated, big molecules.”5